lhcb/starterkit-lessons/first-analysis-steps/files-from-grid.md

     print('Done getting {0} files.'.format(n_files))
 ```

-Save it as `getEvents.py` and use it via `lb-run LHCbDIRAC python getEvents.py [n]`.
+Save it as `getEvents.py` and use it via `lb-dirac python getEvents.py [n]`.
 If you specify `n`, the script will only get the first n files from the grid.

 {% callout "Such a clever script!" %}